mikklemberg/My-personal-notes/_posts/2024-02-20-designer-AI-era.md

 It seems that people will increasingly rely on AI tools to provide perfect summaries, answers, or solutions, rather than seeking out original sources.

 In an API-first internet, the user interface becomes the battleground for supremacy.
-The winners will be those whose interfaces integrate seamlessly into existing workflows and introduce novel, transformative interfaces that users love to engage with.
+The winners will be those whose interfaces that integrate seamlessly into existing workflows and introduce novel interfaces that users love to engage with.

 Designers driven by empathy for user problems and workflows will be the ones to discover those novel interactions that customers ultimately choose to engage with.